 Former Goldman Sachs executive and hedge fund CEO Steve Mnuchin was confirmed as the new secretary of the treasury Monday, with a 53-47 vote.
 Mnuchin previously served as Donald Trump's finance chairman during his presidential campaign.

-Over the years, Mnuchin has been a Hollywood producer and a Democratic donor.
-Mnuchin has faced some controversy: A lending company on whose board he sits, the CIT Group, faces a housing discrimination complaint.
+Over the years, Mnuchin has been a Hollywood producer and a Democratic donor who has faced some controversy: A lending company on whose board he sits, the CIT Group, faces a housing discrimination complaint.
 "CIT is committed to fair lending and works hard to meet the credit needs of all communities and neighborhoods we serve," the company said in an e-mail to ABC News.

-In a statement, Democratic National Committee communications director Adam Hodge criticized the selection of Mnuchin as a "slap in the face to voters who hoped he would shake up Washington."
+In a statement in November, Democratic National Committee communications director Adam Hodge criticized the selection of Mnuchin as a "slap in the face to voters who hoped he would shake up Washington."
 Hodge continued, "So much for draining the swamp," and characterized Mnuchin as a "billionaire hedge fund manager and Goldman Sachs alumnus who preyed on homeowners during the recession."